-This Management's Discussion and Analysis for iA Financial Corporation Inc. ("iA Financial Corporation" or the "Company") is dated May 10, 2023.
-This Management's Discussion and Analysis should be read in conjunction with the unaudited interim condensed consolidated financial statements for the three months ended March 31, 2023 and 2022.
+This Management's Discussion and Analysis for iA Financial Corporation Inc. ("iA Financial Corporation" or the "Company") is dated August 3, 2023.
+This Management's Discussion and Analysis should be read in conjunction with the unaudited interim condensed consolidated financial statements for the three and six months ended June 30, 2023 and 2022.
 It should also be read with the Management's Discussion and Analysis and the audited consolidated financial statements for the year ended December 31, 2022.
-The Supplemental Information Package may contain additional data that complements the information in this Management's Discussion and Analysis.
+The Supplemental Information Package for the last six quarters may contain additional data that complements the information in this Management's Discussion and Analysis.